eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

 option **--junctions.join** but the **join**-tag can also be used all by itself.
 Nodes to be excluded from joining can also be specified via the option **--junctions.join-exclude id,[id\]+**.

+!!! note
+    The `<join>`-element supports all attributes that are also supported by the `<node>`-element.
+This allows overriding the attributes of the created node.

 ### Connections after joining nodes

 !!! caution